Nazanin-hub/surfs_up/README.md

 ## Results

-The below tables show summary statistics for June and December.
-The following results can be derived from both tables:
+The below tables show summary statistics of temperatures in June and December.
+The following results can be derived from the tables:

  - The average temperature in June is higher than in December.
  - The standard deviation in December is higher than June. it means that the temperatures in December are more spread out from the mean.